 Shoplifting is a term used to describe the act of stealing merchandise from a retail store.
-The actual criminal charge that is filed against a shoplifting suspect may have a different name, such as "retail fraud", "petty larceny" or "petty theft".
+The actual criminal charge that is filed against a shoplifting suspect may have a different name, such as retail fraud, petty larceny or petty theft.

-Although shoplifting is a very common offense, particularly with younger people, the consequences of getting caught stealing from a store can be serious even for juvenile offenders, and can carry significant long-term consequences, potentially affecting future employment, college enrollment, renting a house or apartment, or giving testimony in court.
+Although shoplifting is a very common offense, particularly with younger people, the consequences of getting caught stealing from a store can be serious even for juvenile offenders, and can carry significant long-term consequences that may affect future employment, college enrollment, renting a house or apartment, or giving testimony in court.
 Shoplifting creates significant costs for retailers, which are passed on to law-abiding consumers.
 The National Retail Federation estimates that the prices paid by the average consumer are raised by approximately $500 per year due to the costs of shoplifting.

 Although in its simplest terms, the act of shoplifting is normally regarded as trying to remove merchandise from a store without paying for it, a wide range of criminal actions may be regarded as shoplifting offenses, including:

-Tampering With Price Tags - altering or switching price tags in order to try to pay a lower price for merchandise; and
+Tampering With Price Tags: altering or switching price tags in order to try to pay a lower price for merchandise; and

-Return Fraud - attempting to return a stolen item as if it was purchased from the store, to get an undeserved refund.
+Return Fraud: attempting to return a stolen item as if it was purchased from the store, to get an undeserved refund.

 In some jurisdictions, the act of concealing unpurchased merchandise, such as placing it into a bag, purse or pocket, creates a presumption that the person concealing the item intended to steal it.